 Set just off of Route 1 not far from the famous Seljalandsfoss waterfall, the hotel is away from any light pollution and has a Northern Lights watch nightly.
 Simply let the front desk know if you’d like a call – they’ll even track you down in the restaurant or outdoor hot tubs to make sure you experience the Aurora Borealis.
+Because of their constant watch, it’s one of the best places to stay in Iceland for Northern Lights.
 Rates from $250 per night.

 Volcano Hotel, Vik

-We didn’t actually stay at the Volcano Hotel, but it comes highly recommended.
-It’s a modern bed and breakfast with just 7 rooms located between Mýrdalsjökull glacier and the black sand beaches of Vik.
-We spotted the Volcano Hotel and noted that it would have been a great option for us to spend the night after glacier hiking on Sólheimajökull.
-In winter a private double room with bathroom and breakfast is around $130 per night.
+The Volcano Hotel is a modern bed and breakfast with just 7 rooms located between Mýrdalsjökull glacier and the black sand beaches of Vik.
+The Volcano Hotel and is a great option to spend the night after glacier hiking on Sólheimajökull.

 Hali Country Hotel, Hornafjörður

-We picked the Hali Country Hotel because of its location just 12 kilometers from Jokulsarlon Glacier Lagoon.
+We picked the Hali Country Hotel (read the TripAdvisor reviews) because of its location just 12 kilometers from Jokulsarlon Glacier Lagoon.
 We were hoping for a clear night and to see the Northern Lights dance over the icebergs dotting the lagoon.
 While a winter storm came in just after our arrival, we had a lovely stay on the family run farm. Þorbjörg and Fjölnir, the proprietors of the hotel, were fantastic hosts kindly showing us around the lovely on-site museum and regularly checking road conditions for our drive up north.

 Hali Country Hotel offers a variety of room types from private rooms with bathrooms, to private rooms with shared bathrooms, and dorm-style sleeping bag accommodations.
 The building also has a lovely common room with a fully equipped kitchen for the option of making meals in.
 In winter, a double room with private bathroom and breakfast is around $135 per night.